d8bauxit8/low-resource-protocol/README.md

 ## About the implementation
 The protocol provides your devices a receiving and a transmitting module.
-The first is needed to the data reading, and the second is needed to the data sending.
+The data reading needs the first, and the data sending needs the second.
 Both modules have 4 layer which is the next:
 * [Application layer](#application-layer)
 * [Validation layer](#validation-layer)
 * [Link layer](#link-layer)
 * [Line code layer](#line-code-layer)

+Besides that it's good if you know, the buffer use FIFO method at the transmitting and receiving.

 ### Application layer
-You have to use this layer to process the received ot transmitted data.
+You have to use this layer to process the received or transmitted data.

 ### Validation layer
 This layer responsible, (in case reading) the frame parameters read from the buffer